berkayvuran/berkayvuran/README.md

   <summary><h2>Experience</h2></summary>

 ### Product Manager @Emlakjet (10/2022 - Present)
-- Analyzed market problems into prioritized & deliverable stories
+- Analyzed market problems into prioritized & deliverable stories for no2 vertical property marketplace
-- Involved with all phases of software development live cycle (SDLC)
+- Involved with all phases of software development live cycle from 0 to 100
-- Managed and prioritized product backlog
+- Managed and prioritized product backlog for bare minimum perfection that is 99.9%
 - Planned A/B test scenarios
 - Kept in touch with every stakeholder of the product regularly
 - Coordinated product strategy & release timelines & product quality with product and development teams